 As a disclaimer, there's no one mouse that's perfect for everyone, and this best pick list is meant to serve as a suggestion for where to start, you can take a look at individual mouse reviews we've done to really dig into what will fit best for you.

 We've picked from mice that are widely available, it doesn't help anybody if we pick a mouse that no one can get.
+As new mice come out we'll review them and consider them against our top ranking mice.

 Here are the mice that are great, but just didn't make the top 5 cut.